A guide for living with hemophilia through different life stages

 Hemophilia is not a condition that stops you from living your life.
 When there is no viral infection present, a person with hemophilia can have a life expectancy almost equal to that of the general male population.
 Today more than ever there are treatment options and precautions you can take to help safeguard your body and help prevent future, more serious complications.

-It is important to note that while a lot of caregivers and medical staff still focus on bleed prevention, this is the first time in recent history that we see an aging hemophilia population dealing not simply with their primary condition, but the same age-related issues as those without hemophilia.
+It is important to note that although a lot of caregivers and medical staff still focus on bleed prevention, this is the first time in recent history that we see an aging hemophilia population dealing not simply with their primary condition, but also with the same age-related issues as those without hemophilia.
 With the help of your HTC staff, remaining active and enjoying life as you age with hemophilia are not wishful thinking—they are realities.
 Asking for help as you age is crucial to staying healthy and independent.